PHIL Award Winner

 Robert Kieliszewski was nominated for the PHIL Award by a nurse in the

-of his willingness to teach staff and patients.
-Bob consistently goes the extra
+willingness to teach staff and patients.
+Bob consistently goes the extra mile for

-was discharged to an adult foster care home.
-The patient did not feel
+discharged to an adult foster care home.
+The patient did not feel comfortable with

-Central Michigan College.
-He continued his education and received a
+Michigan College.
+He continued his education and received a bachelor's degree

 education coordinator from 1975 until the program closed in 1989.